jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

         sudo usermod -a -G dialout $USER

+    You may need to log out and back in for the change to take effect.

 4. Make sure the Quartus binary directory is in your PATH environment variable.
    The default install path is ~/altera/[version]/quartus/bin/